xKevBac/xKevBac/README.md

 ## Hello, I'm Kevin Bach 👋

-A recent Computer Science graduate from CSUSB College, passionate about web development.
+A recent Computer Science graduate from CSUSB College, passionate about web development/design.

 🔭 Passion to make an impact in the world of web development and web technologies.